hkzlab/MiniPerformerPlus/README.md

 - Tweak the placement for the PLD sockets on the underside, so they fit right into DIP64 open-frame socket holes
 - Reduce or remove the bezel near the 68K socket to try and improve the clearance for RAM
+- Tweak size of the holes for the DIP64 socket, to allow for easier pin insertion.